diegmonti/phpMyDL/README.md

 phpMyDL
 =======

-php interface for youtube-dl
+PHP interface for youtube-dl
 ----------------------------

-1. login system with password
+1. Login system with a password
-2. download through youtube-dl with some preferences
+2. Download videos through youtube-dl with some preferences
-3. view page with deletion possibility
+3. View downloaded files with deletion possibility

-configure
+Configure
 ----------------------------
-1. create 'download' directory
-2. create config.php with the MD5 encoded password
+Create *config.php* with a MD5 encoded password.
+Example with an empty password:
+    <?php
+    $hash_pwd="d41d8cd98f00b204e9800998ecf8427e";
+    ?>